HubDanDevMan/matura/chapters/Userinterfaces.md

 they are provided by the command line interpreter itself.
 Examples of such commands are *cd*/*chdir*, which is used to change the *current working directory* or *help*, which is used to display helpful information about the command line interpreter.

-### Executables

-Executables are files that can be *run*.
-They are sometimes called *programs* but executables refer strictly to the files, specificly files containing *instructions and data*.
-Whenever their name is typed into the command prompt, the executable is run and when finished, the user will be returned to the prompt.
-However, there are multiple types of files.
-A JPEG image is a excellent container for photographs and pictures but it is a terrible format to store instructions and data for a computer.
-It is a bad idea to execute a JPEG file because the instructions contained within the file are garbage at best or nefarious (such as malware) at worst.
-Operating systems have mechanisms to deter users from running non-executable files but the OS itself has to know wether a file is runnable or not.
-These files are identified in some operating systems by their _extension_ or their _file signature_.
-An extension is a small appendix to the file name.
-It is of format `filename.extension`.
-The Windows NT family of operating systems relies heavily on extensions to differentiate between executables and regular files.

-#### Binary executables

-The executable files used on DOS since the 90' and its descendants (like Windows) use a format called the MZ executable.
-The MZ file format has been upgraded multiple times over the course of history.
-Its latest revision is called the Portable Executable (PE) and is merely built on top of the MZ format.
-The extension used for MZ and PE is typically **.exe** to identify *binary executables* i.e. instructions and data for the processor.
-Windows supports most DOS legacy formats due to backwards compatibility.
-These includes formats such as **.COM**.
-The default command line interpreter on Windows CMD is the graphical version of the text-only DOS command line interpreter and is used to start programs and navigate the system.
-A program name can be typed in to the prompt and DOS would execute it.
-Because the developers of DOS noticed that typing out the file extension for every program is annoying, they made typing the extension obsolete.
-The text editor on DOS was *EDLIN.EXE* but starting the program was done by typing `EDLIN` into the command prompt.
-After typing the name of the program into the prompt, the interpreter checks wether the program name is associated with a **.exe** or a **.com** file and if so, the program would be run and the user was able to interact with the program until it quits, upon which the user will be prompted again.

-#### Scripts

-There is also a different type of executables, namely *scripts*.
-Scripts are written in a human readable scripting language.
-They rely on software to interprete the instructions at run time in contrast of hardware (such as the CPU).
-The interpreting software is a program that contains instructions for the CPU.
-Windows uses the **.bat** or **.cmd** extension for scripts written for `cmd.exe` and for the newer PowerShell scripts with extension **.ps1** it will use `powershell.exe`.
-The command line interpreter will

-#### Executables on unix-like systems

-Unix-like operating systems differ greatly from Windows NT ones.
-They rarely rely on extensions to identify executables but rather *file signatures*.
-Binary executables unix systems with the exception of MacOS contain the "\x7fELF" signature.

-A special type of file signature can be found on scripts.
-Even though they are made of plain ASCII characters the author of the file creates the signature by him or herself.
-In scripts for Unix-like operating systems the format is as follows:
-`#!/path/to/the/script/interpreter -parameters\n` followed by instructions in the scripting language that can be interpreted by the interpreter specified in the path.
-The *shebang* ("#!") is the script signature and tells the kernel that the program is not in a binary format such as ELF (Linux) or Mach-O (MacOS Darwin), the unix-like counterparts to Windows *.exe* (PE).
-When the executable is invoked, the kernel will first invoke the interpreter, which is a binary executable

 ### Environment variables